Takadenoshi/sse-presentation/presentation/sse.md

 # Reconnection (3) - Last-Event-ID

-Messages can also include an `id` that can be used to reconnect gracefully.
-IDs can be any UTF-8 string.
+Events can include an `id` field with any UTF-8 string as value.

-If the connection is interrupted, the last received ID is sent to the server upon reconnection under the header `Last-Event-ID`.
+If the connection is interrupted, the last received ID is sent to the server (header `Last-Event-ID`)

 This allows the server to resume from the client's last known message.